-Note: EPA does not have a protocol for toxicity testing under EPA's Whole Effluent Toxicity (WET) program.
+Note: EPA does not have an ATP review protocol for toxicity testing under EPA's Whole Effluent Toxicity

 Before submitting a method to EPA for an ATP review, a developer confers with EPA to design a method validation study.
 This study tests the new or modified method in several representative matrices and independent laboratories.
 The method also must also be written in a standard format that includes all of the steps in an approved method, such as sample and data handling, and quality assurance requirements.

 Flexibility to Modify Methods - 40 CFR 136.6

 This regulation allows the analytical community greater flexibility to modify approved methods to lower the costs of measurements, overcome matrix interferences, or otherwise improve the analysis without EPA review.
 Laboratories that modify Part 136 methods may be private, public or commercial and may conduct analyses for one or more clients or facilities.